-STAT is committed to scientific research and enquiry into the effects of taking Alexander Technique lessons.
+STAT is committed to furthering research in all fields into the effects of taking Alexander Technique lessons.
 For more details go to the aims of the STAT Research Group (SRG).

 Published research to date varies in scale and type.
 Find more details by using the research listings search facility.